spaulaus/LevelScheme/README.md

 ##Features
 Here is a list, in no particular order, of the features.

-* Dashed levels/transitions - For tenative tricky types.
+* Dashed levels/transitions - For tentative tricky types.
 * Colored transitions - You can make the new ones pop with red, green, or blue
 * Add the Pn, Qbeta, Sn, etc.
 * Label levels with spin/parity log(ft) feeding intensity, etc. (or don't that's cool too).
 * Intensity and energy labels for transitions
-* Concidence labeling for transitions.
+* Coincidence labeling for transitions.
 * Width of transition arrow denotes strength of transition
 * All energies (with the current exception of the parent g.s.) are placed to scale.